113ll3/Ibmclouddocscli/ts_createapps.md

 See solutions to common problems with the {{site.data.keyword.dev_cli_short}} command line interface (CLI).
 In many cases, you can recover from these problems by following a few easy steps.
 {: shortdesc}

-## Why do I get a host name error when I create an app with a non-mobile pattern?
+## Why do I get a host name error when I create an application with a non-mobile pattern?
 {: #ts-cli-hostname-error}
 {: troubleshoot}

-The following error might be displayed if you use the {{site.data.keyword.dev_cli_short}} CLI to deploy an app to Cloud Foundry.
+The following error might be displayed if you use the {{site.data.keyword.dev_cli_short}} CLI to deploy an application to Cloud Foundry.
 If you enter a unique host name, you might still see this message.
 ```
 The hostname <myHostname> is taken.
 ```